 Both roles will include weekend and evening work.
 A minimum is one weekend day every week.

-Resources for Autism is a dynamic charity with nearly 20 years of experience providing high quality autism services.
+Resources for Autism is a dynamic charity with over 20 years of experience providing high quality autism services.
 We are a professional organisation with a strong commitment to training and staff retention.
 We expect the highest standards from our team and in return offer excellent long-term prospects.
 Our approach is holistic and person centered and we encourage staff to use all the skills they have to ensure our service users maximise their potential and have the most fun they can.

 We are looking for flexible, compassionate, enthusiastic support staff able to work alone and as part of a small team.
 Working with children, teenagers and adults across the spectrum, our specialism is those whose behaviour may challenge others.
 You will need to be up to that challenge!
 You must have some experience of autism and/or profound learning difficulty and/or behaviour that can be difficult.
 We expect our team to be non-judgemental and to work in partnership with parents and carers where appropriate.